zabbix/ansible-collection/plugins/README.md

 ### Example 8
 To convert digit status to verbose, you can use `compose` from next example.
-To group by status (enabled, disabled) from output you can use `groups` from next example.
+To group by status (enabled, disabled) from output, you can use `groups` from next example.
-To group by Zabbix host groups you can use `keyed_groups` from next example.
+To group by Zabbix host groups, you can use `keyed_groups` from next example.

 **IMPORTANT**: Be sure, that necessary data will be present in output.
 For this example `groups` must be present for grouping with `keyed_groups`.

 **IMPORTANT**: Keep in mind, that all parameters from Zabbix will with prefix (by default `zabbix_`).
-And you need specify it in post processing. (zabbix_groups, zabbix_status and etc.)
+And you need specify it in post processing (zabbix_groups, zabbix_status and etc.).

 ```yaml
 ---